-The fundamental and foremost aspect of surrogacy is a woman’s voluntary agreement and willingness to help someone else.
-Therefore, any cases that may appear to be surrogacy, feel like surrogacy or even be labeled as surrogacy, but lack evidence of the woman’s genuine consent, should not be classified as surrogacy.
+At the heart of surrogacy lies the definition of surrogacy: a woman’s voluntary agreement and willingness to assist someone else in building a family.
+Thus, any instances purported to be surrogacy, characterized as such, or labeled as surrogacy must unequivocally demonstrate the woman’s genuine consent.
+Otherwise, they should not be classified as surrogacy.

-Though making this distinction might seem pedantic, its practical implications are far-reaching.
-If there is no verifiable proof of a woman’s voluntary agreement in a surrogacy arrangement, it raises concerns of possible inducement, coercion, or force to carry a baby against her will.
-Such situations cannot be deemed surrogacy.
+While the distinction may seem minor, its practical implications are significant.
+Without verifiable proof of a woman’s voluntary agreement in a surrogacy arrangement, concerns arise about potential inducement, coercion, or forced pregnancy.
+In such cases, the arrangement cannot be considered surrogacy.

-Other opponents argue that surrogacy exploits women, and they need protection from such exploitation.
+Some opponents argue that surrogacy exploits women and that they require protection from such exploitation.
 The argument that women cannot knowingly or intelligently agree to gestate and deliver a baby for intending parents carries worrying overtones.
-That reasoning has obstructed women from attaining equal economic rights and status under the law.
-It must be recognized that every woman has the right to decide about surrogacy for themselves, so long as she is not coerced.
-This applies to all women, not just those who are poor or less educated.
+This reasoning has obstructed women from attaining equal economic rights and status under the law.
+It is essential to acknowledge that every woman has the right to decide about surrogacy for themselves, as long as she is not coerced.
+This principle applies to all women, not just those who are poor or less educated.

 Mental Health Professional